 California CDL- Driver Safety Guidelines

 These rules are inclusive of both Federal as well as State rules which will directly or indirectly affect the drivers operating CMV’s in any state.
-Below are some of the essential rules and guidelines which one needs to know of:
+Below are some of the essential rules and guidelines that one needs to know of:

 Backing with a Trailer

 Heavy vehicles with manual transmissions need double clutching for changing gears.
 Before starting down a hill, one needs to slow and shift down without having to use brakes.
-This will avoid your brakes getting overheated.
+This will avoid your brakes from getting overheated.
 The gear should be the lowest when you are climbing the hill.
 One must slow down to a safe speed before entering a curve.
 You can slow down to a safe speed and then downshift even before entering a curve.
 This way you can use some power through the curve and stabilize your vehicle when turning.
 As soon as you will be out of the curve, you can speed up your vehicle gradually.

 Too much or too little air is too dangerous for tires when you drive on the roads.
-Make sure you use excessive wear with no cuts or damage, thread separation, dual tires, regrooved, retreaded and recapped tires on the front side of your vehicle wheels.
+Make sure you use excessive wear with no cuts or damage, thread separation, dual tires, regrooved, retreated, and recapped tires on the front side of your vehicle wheels.

 Use appropriate brake testing methods whether you have air brakes or hydraulic brakes.

 All drivers need to overlook at least 12 to 15 seconds ahead.
 You should be alert of any approaching traffic or freeways.
-Look for hills, curves or anything due to which you may have to slow down or change your lanes.
+Look for hills, curves, or anything due to which you may have to slow down or change your lanes.
 Regularly keep checking your mirrors for traffic, monitor your tires or road conditions.

-You also need to check for mirrors when you are changing lanes, turns, maneuvers and merges.
+You also need to check for mirrors when you are changing lanes, turns, maneuvers, and merges.